VerdictAI

 5 questions

-How loud should the on-device alarm be?
+How loud should a water leak alarm be?

-How long do the batteries actually last?
+How long do the batteries last in smart water sensors?